Revisiting OmniAnomaly for Anomaly Detection: performance metrics and comparison with PCA-based models: Materials and Methods

-from which $F1_{\bullet,j}^{\text{m}}$ is obtained.
-Unlike $\overline{F1}_{\bullet,j}$ and $F1_{\bullet,j}^{\text{M}}$, which assign equal weight to all machines, $F1_{\bullet,j}^{\text{m}}$ weights machines proportionally to the number of detected events.
-Finally, the mean and standard deviation (std) across runs were computed for both macro- and micro-averaged scores.
-Due to variability across machines and experimental runs, minimum and maximum values were also computed for the three aggregation strategies to characterize worst- and best-case performance in the SMD dataset.
-These extremes were identified through a hill-climbing search over machine–run combinations that minimize or maximize the F1-score \cite{russell2010artificial}.
+from which $F1_{\bullet,j}^{\text{m}}$ is obtained, weighting machines proportionally to the number of detected events.
+Finally, the mean and standard deviation ($\sigma$) across runs were computed for both macro- and micro-averaged scores.
+Worst- and best-case performance was identified via hill-climbing over machine--run combinations~\cite{russell2010artificial}.

-All metrics were computed at the point level after applying point-adjustment (PA), where an anomaly segment is considered detected if any point within it is flagged as anomalous \cite{Omni,Wu2021}.
+All metrics were computed at the point level after applying point-adjustment (PA), where an anomaly segment is considered detected if any point within it is flagged as anomalous~\cite{Omni,Wu2021}.
 Since PA tends to inflate Recall and F1-scores, results are also reported without PA using point-wise evaluation.

 To complement point-level metrics, segment-level evaluation was also performed to characterize detection behavior within anomaly intervals.
 The number of detected episodes ($\mathcal{E}_d$) counts all threshold crossings into an anomaly state, while anomaly episodes ($\mathcal{E}_a$) count crossings restricted to true anomaly segments.
 The number of detected segments ($\mathcal{S}_d$) corresponds to the number of anomaly segments with at least one detected point.
 Finally, the anomaly length ($\mathcal{L}_a$) measures the percentage of detected points within each anomaly segment, for which minimum, maximum, mean, and standard deviation were computed.
 These metrics were also used to compare the detection behavior of OmniAnomaly and PCA beyond point-level accuracy.